Introduction to SingularityCE¶

 Here are the brief steps:

-- Go to Docker hub and look for the Dockerhub image that you built on Day 1
+Go to Docker hub and look for a Dockerhub image

-singularity pullcommand to pull the Docker image onto your working directory on the Atmosphere
+singularity pullcommand to pull the Docker image and convert it to .sif

 singularity runcommand to launch a container from the Docker image and check to see if you get the same output that as you get from running